34 Beautiful Native Plants for Texas Gardens

 Flowers bloom in summer and fall, attracting a multitude of pollinators and seed-eating birds.
 The long flower spikes are full of densely packed, feathery, bright purple-pink flowers.

 Grow blazing star in full sun.
 This plant prefers regular soil moisture but will also tolerate brief periods of dry soil.
-Plants are also tolerant of heat and poor soil quality, but may be eaten by deer.
+Plants also tolerate heat and poor soil quality, but may be eaten by deer.
 Blazing star is easily grown from seed and, once established, is a beautiful low-maintenance perennial.

 Texas Lantana